 - carries out any activity that is prohibited by clause 6.1.

-Note: In addition to statutory provisions relating to fire safety and prevention in the Forest and Rural Fires Act 1977, the Building Act 2004 and the Fire Service Act 1975, the following provisions of the Local Government Act 2002 should be read together with this bylaw:
+Note: In addition to statutory provisions relating to fire safety and prevention in the Fire and Emergency New Zealand Act 2017 and the Building Act 2004, the following provisions of the Local Government Act 2002 should be read together with this bylaw:

 - section 183 enables the Council to give notice to require an owner or occupier to remove any growth or matter that could become the source of danger in a fire.
 'Growth' and 'matter' are defined in this section